tessrx/sunshine-map-sf/README.md

 # SF Sunshine Map

-A cute, minimal website that shows real-time weather conditions across the San Francisco Bay Area.
+A website showing real-time weather conditions across the San Francisco Bay Area (but mostly SF).
+Created to find sunshine on a foggy day.

 ## Setup